Plumbing Systems: An Overview Of Types And Functions

 Another significant function of plumbing systems is the efficient removal of wastewater and other waste materials from our homes and buildings.
 Drainage systems are responsible for directing wastewater from sinks, showers, toilets, and other fixtures to the appropriate sewer systems or septic tanks.

-See also Plumbing Challenges In Coastal And Flood-Prone Areas
+See also Addressing Plumbing Concerns In High-Density Urban Areas

 Drainage systems use gravity and properly designed pipes to ensure the efficient flow of wastewater.
 Adequate slope and pipe size are critical to prevent clogs and maintain a smooth flow.
 Regular maintenance, such as cleaning drains and clearing blockages, helps prevent issues and ensures proper drainage.